p-georgiadis/OCI-Terraform-IaC/TERRAFORM_REMOTE_STATE_SETUP.md

 **In Transit:**
 - HTTPS/TLS 1.2+ for all API calls
-- S3-compatible API uses HTTPS
+- OCI native backend uses HTTPS
 - No unencrypted access possible

 ### Access Control